Distinguishing Ordered Phases using Machine Learning and Classical Shadows: Discussion

 \section{Discussion}

 This paper presents a quantum-classical pipeline for analyzing the phase diagram and phase transitions of quantum Hamiltonians.
-Using the ANNNI and Kitaev-Heisenberg models as benchmarks, we demonstrate how combining quantum computing with classical machine learning (ML) methods enables both qualitative and quantitative characterization of the complex phases in these Hamiltonians.
-We begin by showing how pairwise correlations and plaquette operators can be efficiently estimated using the classical shadows protocol.
-These estimates are highly consistent, with errors well below $1\%$ for both models, underscoring the effectiveness of the protocol in generating reliable data from quantum measurement that then can be fed into classical ML models.
+Using the ANNNI and Kitaev-Heisenberg models as benchmarks, we demonstrate how combining quantum computing with classical machine learning (ML) methods enables both qualitative and quantitative characterization of the complex phases in these Hamiltonians. {We begin by showing how observables can be efficiently estimated using the classical shadows protocol.
+Specifically, while two-point correlators are sufficient to characterize the ANNNI model and the ordered phases of the Kitaev-Heisenberg ladder, estimating a six-spin plaquette operator proved essential to successfully identify the Kitaev spin liquid phases}.
+These estimates are highly consistent, with errors well below ${\epsilon \leqslant 0.1}$ for both models, underscoring the effectiveness of the protocol in generating reliable data from quantum measurement that then can be fed into classical ML models.
 Next, we explore how K-means clustering, a classical ML algorithm, can process this data to accurately predict the three main phases (ferromagnetic, paramagnetic, and clustered antiphase/floating) of the ANNNI model and, with reasonable precision, recover the four ordered phases of the Kitaev-Heisenberg model (zig-zag, ferromagnetic, stripy, and rung-singlet).
-While the results for the transition between the zigzag and ferromagnetic phases are less well-defined for a 12-qubit system, it is expected that increasing the lattice size will improve the precision in witnessing these transitions.
+While the results for the transition between the zigzag and ferromagnetic phases are less well-defined for a 12-qubit system, it is expected that increasing the lattice size will improve the precision in witnessing these transitions. {This claim is supported by Fig. \ref{SizeComparison}, where it can be clearly seen that the number of phases identified by the elbow method increases with the number of qubits in the system, as finite-size effects become less relevant and the defining correlation patterns for the ordered phases become more well-defined.
+Particularly, we see that the elbow's position goes from $k = 3$ to $k = 4$ with increasing $N$, showing that two phases that couldn't be distinguished at too small a value of $N$ are sharply distinct for a larger one.}

 Despite the significant challenges inherent in quantum machine learning pipelines, such as barren plateaus and local minima, our results reinforce that a hybrid quantum-classical approach can still be genuinely useful, even with a limited number of qubits and we hope to motivate further investigation in Hamiltonian models of increasing number of qubits and complexity.